scottbw/analytics-udd/udd/student_course_membership.md

 String (1)

 ###Notes
-The purpose of this property is to easily identify, if there are several student_course_membership records for a given STUDENT_ID or COURSE_ID and STUDENT_ID combination, which of these records is the last known to have been actively used.

-A record with ACTIVE_MEMBERSHIP=1 will generally also be the record with the most recent COURSE_JOIN_DATE.
-The only exceptions would be cases where a students starts on one course, switches to another, and then reverts to the original.

-When updating student_course_membership records, the ACTIVE_MEMBERSHIP property may need to be updated on all records associated with one STUDENT_ID, not just one.
-The exception would be those cases where a student pursues more than one course simultaneously.
+A student may have sequential student_course_membership records with only 1 active record, or may be pursuing more than 1 course and therefore have more than 1 active record.
+When updating student_course_membership records, the ACTIVE_MEMBERSHIP property may need to be updated on more than one record.

 ##PREDICTED_OUTCOME_GRADE